 - based on non-originating materials which may have undergone a substantial transformation expressed via a change of customs classification value of regional content or other requisites.

 - even though one or more of the non-originating materials utilized in the production of the merchandise does not comply with a change of customs classification.

 - Is obtained in full or produced entirely from materials that qualify as originating.

 Due to this treaty, 103 Dominican products enter duty-free into Panama.
 In like manner, the Dominican Republic allows duty-free entry of 101 Panamanian products.
 Additionally, there is a list which shows products manufactured in the Free Zones or Exportation Processing Zone.
 The application regulation foresees the possibility of including more products to benefit from free trade.

 Expanding to the Dominican Republic?
 Engage with a local legal expert

 The Dominican Republic offers exciting opportunities for executives looking to do business in the Caribbean and Central America.
 While foreign investors haven’t discovered the country yet, the perfect time is now to establish yourself in a growing market.

 Biz Latin Hub has legal and accounting experts across Central and South America, and the South Pacific.
 Our services specialize in foreign company incorporation and market entry strategies.
-Contact us at [email protected] to discuss your opportunity in the Dominican Republic.
+Contact our team of experts to discuss your opportunity in the Dominican Republic.

 Learn more about our team and expert authors.